 Golf has become one of the most anticipated sports over the years.
 One of the biggest draws of golf is that you can just hop on a golf cart, steer the wheels and tires, and enjoy the beautiful scenery.
 With sprawling greens that have breathtaking views, the golf courses of today are a far cry from their humble beginnings in the British Isles.
+Make sure you take your golf clubs and your best golf driver with you when you go on holiday.
 Here’s a round-up of the world’s best golf courses.

 Royal County Down Golf Course (Newcastle, Northern Ireland)